owldance/hootNAS/documentation/create-hootnas-instance.md

     You can now log on to the `hootnas` machine without ever entering a single password.
 This is required for development.

+7. What you would ideally want to do now, unless you are developing the setup wizard itself, is to setup the storage using the setup wizard.
+You can do this by accessing the setup wizard with your browser on the IP address or hostname of the `hootnas` machine, e.g. `http://hootnas` or `http://192.168.22.48`.
+The setup wizard will guide you through the process of setting up the storage, and should also create a user account when given the opportunity by the wizard.